MKlauck/qcomp2020/scripts/README.md

 - `benchmark.py` provides access to the data associated with a benchmark (including the meta data as stored on qcomp.org).
 - `execute_invocations.py` executes a list of invocations (see below).
+- `execute_tool.py` executes the qcomp benchmarks for a given tool.
 - `execution.py` provides access to the data associated with an execution.
 - `generate_benchmark_list.py` generates a list of benchmarks (see below).
 - `QVBS_all_generate_invocations.py` generates a list of invocations for all benchmarks available in the QVBS, this is not the script to generate invocations for one QComp iteration only (see below).
 - `generate_result_table.py` generates a table from the execution data (see below).
 - `invocation.py` provides access to the data associated with an invocation.
+- `qcomp.py` executes all qcomp 2019 benchmarks on all tools.
 - `qcomp_2020_benchmarks.csv` contains the benchmarks for QComp 2020
 - `qcomp_2020_generate_invocations.py` generates a list of invocations for the QComp 2020 benchmarks.
+- `table_plots.py` creates an interactive html table of the results as well as a `tex` document containing plots.
 - `tool.py` implements methods specific for the tool that is to be benchmarked.
+For the archive it provides an interface to methods implemented in the `tool.py` of each toolpackage.
-   Users should replace the example implementations in this file with their own one.
+   Users should replace the example implementations in this file with their own one if only one tool is benchmarked and qcomp.py is not used.
+- `tmptool.py` placeholder for the `tool.py` of each toolpackage.
 - `utility.py` provides various utility functions.

 Moreover, a file `settings.json` is created in the current working directory, whenever one of the python scripts is executed.